ArkamFahry/KnowledgeBase/pages/Atomic Notes.md

 			- **Smart notes are Connected**
 				- Now we have already connected our ideas with the [[QEC Method]].
 Now will be connecting these new ideas with our existing ideas this will combat the Illusion Of Competence by latching the new idea with the existing idea.
 					- But how to connect these ideas you can use the [[Compass Of Zettelkasten]]
-	- ## Word of advice
 	- There are no hard and fast rule for smart note taking.
 So the best method is the one that suits you well